-Occasional contributor, Patrick Taylor, sent me a good tip that I wanted to share with you so you can see how it works this weekend right along with me.
+Occasional contributor Patrick Taylor sent me a good tip that I wanted to share with you so you can see how it works this weekend right along with me.

 According to Patrick, using this knot on a pattern like the muddler minnow is a real killer.
 The basic technique is simple.
-After tying this knot, you throw it at a 30-45° angle downstream and let the current in the water carry the fly to its natural conclusion.
-During this drift, you do not strip the fly in, use the natural action induced by the current.
+After tying this knot, throw it at a 30-45° angle downstream and let the current in the water carry the fly to its natural conclusion.
+During this drift, you do not strip the fly in; use the natural action induced by the current.
 As the fly sinks, raise your rod tip slightly to bring it back to the surface to produce the gentle “V” wake.
-Do not use it on a fly that is weighted like a beadhead.
+Please do not use it on a fly that is weighted like a beadhead.

 I’ll update this post next week and let you know how it works on the smallies.
 I’ve got a muddler and a small popper I’ll try out using this knot.